 Liquidity risk is the risk that the Society may not be able to generate sufficient cash resources to settle its obligations in full as they fall due.
-Its policy is therefore to invest sufficient funds in short-term deposits and pooled funds (including bond funds, equity, and property funds).
+Its policy is, therefore to invest sufficient funds in short-term deposits and pooled funds (including bond funds, equity, and property funds).
 Only a limited proportion of its assets are in investments that are not actively traded.
 The Society's securities are considered readily realisable.

-The Society does invest approximately 6% (2019: 8%) of its assets in property funds and unlisted equity instruments (non-UCITs funds) that require notice of redemption or reserve the right to suspend redemptions.
+The Society does invest approximately 8% (2020: 6%) of its assets in property funds and unlisted equity instruments (non-UCITs funds) that require notice of redemption or reserve the right to suspend redemptions.
 As a result, the Society may not be able to liquidate these investments quickly at an amount close to fair value.

 As part of the calculation of technical provisions, the model produces cash payments expected over the period of 25 years to the conclusion of policies in force at the Balance Sheet date.
 No funding deficit is anticipated at any point over that future period, as approximately 90% of Balance Sheet assets are invested in highly liquid UCITs funds.
 There is no intention to change this liquidity profile.
+The average duration of the long-term business provisions is estimated at 9 years.